pivotal/blog/content/post/ntp-costs-500.md

 * The entire US NTP pool is queried 270,376&times; every second
 * The entire US NTP pool responds (assuming rate-limiting) 252,495&times; every second
 * The entire US NTP pool transfers 45.9TiB in NTP responses monthly
-* At GCE's pricing of $0.12/GiB, the entire US NTP pool would cost $5,640 in monthly data transfer costs (the amount would be lower if volume pricing were taken into account)
+* Using GCE, the entire US NTP pool would cost $4,078 in monthly data transfer costs (GCE's pricing tiers for $/GiB-month are $0.12 for TiB 0-1, $0.11 for TiB 1-10, $0.08 for TiB 10+)

 ### <a name="geography">1.3 Geographical Placement</a>